ramezhany1919/ramezhany1919/README.md

 ## 👋 Welcome To My GitHub Profile, I'm Ramez Hany

 🎓 Computer Engineering student at the German University in Cairo (GUC) <br>
-💻 Currently a Back-End Engineering Intern at Siemens Digital Industries <br> 🤖 Passionate about Backend Development, Artificial Intelligence & Deep Learning
+💻 Currently a Back-End Engineer Intern at Siemens Digital Industries <br> 🤖 Passionate about Backend Development, Artificial Intelligence & Deep Learning
 🔧 Interned at Edita Food and Al Ahram Beverages, worked on automation and SQL integrations
 🌱 Always learning – Continuously exploring emerging technologies and transforming ideas into practical solutions.